lorenzopucci/rcube/doc/cube.md

 The regualr expession's syntax is the same as in `rcube::cube::faceMatches` but instead of 9, it must be 12 characters long.

+If a match is found and `dest` is not `(0,0,0)`, the layer will be rotated until the block corresponding to the first character of `expr` ends up at the given position.
+If `orient` is not `{X, 0}`, not only will the block be in the right place, but the right sticker will also be at the given orientation.

 <br>